Alysa Liu: 2021–22 season: Beijing Olympics, World bronze, and retirement

-In the women's event at the 2022 Winter Olympics, Liu placed eighth in the short program after receiving an edge call on her flip and slightly underrotating the second part of her jump combination.
+In the women's event at the 2022 Winter Olympics, Liu placed eighth in the short program after receiving an edge call on her flip and slightly under rotating the second part of her jump combination.
 She did not attempt a triple Axel in the segment.
 Notwithstanding those errors, she said she was happy as "all my training paid off because I'm here competing.
 And the goal of my whole life and my skating career was to compete at the Olympics."
-She moved up to seventh place in the free skate despite underrotating her triple Axel attempt.
+She moved up to seventh place in the free skate despite under rotating her triple Axel attempt.
 She said she was "still in shock at how well I did.
 I worked a lot on this, and I'm glad I did two clean programs.
 I'm making a lot of memories here, and they're all really good ones."
 Liu was subsequently invited to skate at the exhibition gala but had not prepared an exhibition program as she had not anticipated this.
 A program to "Loco" by K-pop girl group Itzy was choreographed for her on-site by American ice dancer Jean-Luc Baker, with a dress borrowed from Spanish ice dancer Olivia Smart.
-Itzy later posted images from Liu's performance on social media, thanking her for performing to their song.

 At the 2022 World Championships Liu was considered a podium contender in the much more open contest.
 She placed fifth in the short program with a clean skate.
 In the free skate, Liu attempted a triple Axel, landing it with an under rotation.
-She also underrotated the second part of a jump combination but landed six clean triple jumps and rose to third place, winning the bronze medal.
+She also under rotated the second part of a jump combination but landed six clean triple jumps and rose to third place, winning the bronze medal.
 She became the first American woman to medal at the World Championships since Ashley Wagner in 2016, and only the second since 2006.

 On April 9, 2022, Liu announced on Instagram that she was retiring from figure skating, stating that she felt satisfied with her career, had completed her goals, and was "moving on with [her] life".
-Later going into more detail about her decision, she explained, "I was so into skating that I really didn’t do much else.
+Later going into more detail about her decision, she explained, "I was so into skating that I really didn't do much else.
 Skating takes up your whole life, almost.
-I don’t know if other people kind of feel the same when they look back at certain parts of their life, but for me, it’s definitely a blur, because it kind of meshes together, you know -- going to the rink, going home, competing.
-There were many, many times when I didn’t enjoy it."
+I don't know if other people kind of feel the same when they look back at certain parts of their life, but for me, it's definitely a blur, because it kind of meshes together, you know – going to the rink, going home, competing.
+There were many, many times when I didn't enjoy it."
 Former coach, Phillip DiGuglielmo, added, "She felt she had kept up her side of the bargain with her father and the skating community in general, which was always to go to the Olympics and be the skater everyone wanted her to be.
 After she achieved those goals, it was time for her to leave the sport on her own terms, on a high."